Personetics raises $75 million to bring data-driven insights to banks’ customers

 Personetics, a data-driven platform that uses AI to help banks issue personalized advice and insights to customers, has raised $75 million in funding from private equity firm Warburg Pincus.

-Founded out of Israel in 2010, Personetics’ technology works inside financial institutions’ software to analyze customer financial transactions and behavior, and deliver real-time tips and suggestions to improve their longer term financial health.
-This could be to increase their savings or reduce their debt, depending on each customer’s situation.
+Founded out of Israel in 2010, Personetics offers technology that works inside financial institutions’ software.
+It aims to analyze customers’ financial transactions and behavior and deliver real-time tips and suggestions to improve their longer-term financial health.

-Its customers include U.S. Bank, RBC, Intesa Sanpaolo, and Santander, which can deploy Personetics’ technology in their back end to display upcoming payments, and perhaps show “duplications” whereby a customer may be subscribing to two similar streaming services, for example.
-Personetics claims that its technology touches around 95 million customers globally.
+Personetics’ customers include U.S. Bank, RBC, Intesa Sanpaolo, and Santander, which can deploy the company’s technology in their back end to display upcoming payments and even “duplications,” when a customer has subscribed to two similar streaming services, for example.
+Personetics claims its technology touches around 95 million customers globally.

-Personetics had previously raised $18 million from investors including Sequoia and Lightspeed Venture Partners, and with a fresh $75 million in the bank the company said that it’s well-financed to expand its global footprint.
+Personetics had previously raised $18 million from investors including Sequoia and Lightspeed Venture Partners, and with a fresh $75 million in the bank it’s well-financed to expand its global footprint.

-In addition to Tel Aviv, the company has offices in New York, London, Paris, and Singapore.
+In addition to Tel Aviv, Personetics has offices in New York, London, Paris, and Singapore.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: